rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 The negatives aren't super clean, but that had more to do with me being rusty than with the caffenol process.
 Here are a few observations from my first caffenol attempt.

 ### The good stuff
 - Loading film reels is _so much easier_ than it was when I last developed film.
-I could rarely load film properly the first time with those metal reels, and often had issues with the film doubling up and being ruined during development.
+I could rarely load film properly the first time (you don't get a second chance!) with those metal reels, and often had issues with the film doubling up and being ruined during development.
 The new reels almost load themselves, and I was able to successfully load the reel the first time with no problems.
 - Though it was the first time I've used one, the film changing bag worked great.
 I thought I would need a few practice runs to get the hang of it, but I didn't have any issues, and loaded the film into the tank in just a couple of minutes.
 - Most caffenol recipes you find will insist that the temperature of your mixture and rinse water must be 20℃ / 68℉, but I ignored this and just used tap water from our well, which was almost certainly colder than that.
 It worked just fine.